Graham Reid | | 4 min read

 Needless to say they would insist that much of this wasn't deliberate – yeah, like naming yourself after an English Regency dandy was a coincidence, right? – but setting all that aside, the BB were a decent pop band based around singer Sal Valentino and singer-songwriter Ron Elliott.

-They scored a hit almost immediately with the catchy and slightly moody Laugh Laugh (more Peter and Gordon than the Beatles) which went top 20 in the US in early '65 and the even more successful Just a Little shortly after (a morose pop ballad with a touch of McCartney's And I Love Her in the acoustic passage).
+They scored a hit almost immediately with the catchy and slightly moody Laugh Laugh (more Peter and Gordon than the Beatles at that time) which went top 20 in the US in early '65 and the even more successful Just a Little shortly after (a morose pop ballad with a touch of McCartney's And I Love Her in the acoustic passage).

 And that was pretty much it on the charts for the band, who made no impact at all in New Zealand.